mdakh404/blog/about.md

 permalink: /about/
 ---

 I'm an information technology and security enthusiast, with more than five years of practical experience in the information security industry.
-I've been into research and security auditing for more than a hundred different websites and applications including almost every top internet giant.

 ### More Information